meltano/files-lightdash/README.md

 meltano config lightdash set pgdatabase lightdash
 ```

-Lastly, invoke via `meltano invoke lightdash:ui-only` and navigate to http://localhost:5000.
+Lastly, invoke the UI only using `meltano invoke lightdash:ui-only` and navigate to http://localhost:5000 to begin registration and setup.

+#### Automatically Create Local Postgres Instance For Me

-Alternatively run `meltano invoke lightdash:ui` to have it automatically spin up its own instance.
+Alternatively without any additional configuration you can run `meltano invoke lightdash:ui` to have it automatically spin up its own Postgres instance and the UI.
+Then navigate to http://localhost:5000 to begin registration and setup.

 # Pro Tips and Troubleshooting